netzulo/evm-deployer-boilerplate/README.md

 ## 🌟 Features

+- **Multi-Network Compatibility**:  Connect and deploy contracts seamlessly to major blockchain networks such as Ethereum, Arbitrum, Polygon, Binance Smart Chain, Optimism, and more.
+Includes support for test networks like Goerli and Mumbai for staging environments.

-- **Modular & Customizable Setup**: Build your EVM deployments with ease and flexibility.
+- **Modular & Customizable Setup**: Easily configure contract paths, artifacts, and testing directories.
+The boilerplate is designed to adapt to various deployment needs and environments.

-- **Automated Deployment Scripts**: Save time by deploying Smart contracts with a single command.
+- **Automated Deployment & Verification**: Save time with predefined scripts for deploying and verifying contracts on multiple networks using a single command.

+- **Real-Time Contract Monitoring**: Leverage the watcher feature to automatically detect changes in contracts and trigger recompilation, ensuring a smooth development workflow.

+- **Smart Contract Optimization**: Built-in Solidity optimizer and contract sizer ensure your contracts are efficient and fit within network size limits.

+- **Comprehensive Testing & Coverage**: Includes tools for writing robust tests and measuring code coverage, ensuring high-quality smart contracts.

+- **Preconfigured Accounts & Local Networks**: Local networks (`hardhat` and `devnet`) come with preloaded accounts and customizable mining settings for testing diverse scenarios.

+- **Blockchain Explorer Integration**: Verify your contracts directly on explorers like Etherscan, Polygonscan, and more, with support for custom chains and APIs.

-- **Cross-Platform Support**: Whether you're on AWS, Azure, Google Cloud, or self-hosted environments — this boilerplate works across platforms.
+- **Cross-Platform Deployment**: This boilerplate is compatible with AWS, Azure, Google Cloud, and self-hosted environments, making it suitable for any infrastructure setup.
-- **Blockchain Integration**: Seamlessly integrate with blockchain networks like **Ethereum**, **Arbitrum**, and **Polygon** to add decentralized features to your EVM deployments.
-- **Credibility**: Leverage blockchain for transparency, creating trust in the deployment process.

 ---